neurohackweek/image-processing/_episodes/01-introduction.md

 the 3 spatial dimensions or 2D projection: either from a specific view-point (think photographs) or through a 3D object (think slice).
-But it is possible to use image processing algorithms in cases in which there are more dimensions, and where the dimensions do not correspond to the spatial dimensions (does anyone know a good example of this?)
+But it is possible to use image processing algorithms in cases in which there are more dimensions, and where the dimensions do not correspond to the spatial dimensions

+> ## What is a good example of pseudo-image data?
+>
+> - In radio-astronomy, Fourier spectra are analyzed using image-processing
+>   methods
+> - In a project recently undertaken in the [University of Washington eScience Institute Data Science Incubator Program](http://escience.washington.edu/get-involved/incubator-programs/winter-2016/),
+> Siva Kasinathan used image-processing algorithms to characterize and
+< reassemble sequences from human chromosome centromeres
+>
+{: .discussion}

+(does anyone
+know a good example of this?)

 Note that these categories are also not mutually exclusive.
 For example,